 Book an Appointment: Phone: 808-445-4892 Address: 3427 Waialae Ave.
-Honolulu, HI 96816, Suite D; In-Home Appointments Available upon Request.
-Office Hours: 9am-6pm Every Tuesday, 2nd and 4th Saturday each month.
+Honolulu, HI 96816, Suite D; In-Home Appointments Available Monday, Wednesday, and Fridays.
+Office Hours: 9am-6pm Every Tuesday, and Saturdays.
 Taking New Patients; Walk-ins may have appointment scheduled the day of depending on availability.

 An amazing new study has found that acupuncture, the ancient practice of using needles to stimulate bodily self healing, is more effective than intravenous morphine for pain.